dylanhogg/awesome-python/README.md

 ⭐ 820

 ## Machine Learning - Ops
-MLOPs tools, frameworks and libraries: intersection of machine learning, data engineering and DevOps; deployment, health, diagnostics and governance of ML models.
+MLOps tools, frameworks and libraries: intersection of machine learning, data engineering and DevOps; deployment, health, diagnostics and governance of ML models.

 1. <a href="https://github.com/apache/airflow">apache/</a><b><a href="https://github.com/apache/airflow">airflow</a></b>
 Apache Airflow - A platform to programmatically author, schedule, and monitor workflows